hpe-storage/python-hpedockerplugin/docs/share_usage.md

 the volumes that can be provisioned within the Kubernetes/OpenShift environment.
 For example, the storage admin can create multiple **StorageClass** profiles that have size restrictions, if they are enabled with ACLs, if a CPG other than the configured one needs to be used etc.

 ### StorageClass Example<a name="sc"></a>

-The following creates a **StorageClass "sc1"** that provisions a default file sharewith the help of HPE 3PAR Docker Volume Plugin.
+The following creates a **StorageClass "sc1"** that provisions a default file share with the help of HPE 3PAR Docker Volume Plugin.

 **Note:** In order to use file share feature, it is mandatory to specify 'filePersona' option with empty string as value.